leangjia/blender_docs/trunk/blender_docs/manual/editors/timeline.rst

 Mute Audio
    Mute the sound from any audio source.
 Subframes
-   Display and allow changing the current scene sub-frame.
+   Display and allow changing the current scene subframe.
 Limit Playback to Frame Range
    Don't allow selecting frames outside of the playback range using the mouse.
 Follow Current Frame
    Animation editors can be setup to always follow the time indicator as animation is being played back.
-   Following will be done when animating and changing frame.
+   Following will be done when animating and changing frame:
    When the cursor reaches the end of the screen, the next range of frames of the same width will be displayed.
 Active Editor Only
    While playing, updates the Timeline, if *Animation Editors* and *All 3D Viewports* disabled.